CSEA-IITB/Assignment/README.md

 ### Update 2
 Well, I received another [funny audio](task3/challenge.mp3) today and I suspect that this has the same secret hidden as the other audio.
+It so appears that this newer file might be easier to crack rather than the original one!
-Can you please help me figure out the secret?
-It may just be the key for me to become a Csec convener!!!
+Can you please help me figure out the "hidden" secret?
+It may just be the key for me to become a Csec convener!!! (just kidding, it's not)